pydanny/pydanny-event-notes/DjangoConEurope2012/arkestra.rst

 * He created a concept of ``entity``
 * Many interconnections of content and data
 * He did it on http://medicine.cf.ac.uk

+    * Entities are associated with pages
+    * Not entity needs to have a page

 * We did a very similar effort on http://science.nasa.gov/, but...

     * not so well organized.